Fiat Chrysler U.S. to recall vehicles to prevent hacking

 FCA said it would mail a memory stick to affected customers to upgrade vehicle software and add security.
 A spokeswoman for FCA said the USB sticks would be mailed to customers “as soon as possible.”

-The company also said it had already deployed a fix with its telecommunications provider to block remote access of the kind the researchers used.

-FCA declined to comment beyond the statement it issued on the recall.
+FCA declined to comment further than the statement it issued on the recall.
 The company did not respond to queries on whether the USB devices to be mailed to customers are on hand or have to be manufactured.